MicroProse Golf: Development and release

 MicroProse Golf was developed by The Thought Train and was published by MicroProse.
 The development team consisted of Lee Hodgson and Mark Davies, both keen golfers and the programmers of the game.
 Hodgson worked on the game's presentation and artificial intelligence, and Davies worked on the 3D graphics.
 Development commenced in May 1990, under the working title 3D Golf.
 It was the first game developed by The Thought Train.
 Project manager Tim Roberts said about Hodgson and Davies, "They're fairly fresh out of college – they've done little bits here and there, but nothing substantial."
 Roberts said that the development team's goal was to strike a balance between simulation and gameplay.
 The team created their own designer program to create the courses.
 The course designer was described as "an unwieldy creature," although Roberts said there was a possibility of refining it and releasing it to the public, allowing players to create their own custom courses.
 Such an idea was contingent on the initial game's success.

-The game uses vector graphics, and everything on the course is rendered in 3D except for the golfer.
+The game renders all the courses in 3D using vector calculations, except for the golfer.
 The camera tracks the ball from its flight in mid-air to its landing.
 It was believed that the player would generally be focused on the ball rather than the background, so the development team chose to reduce graphical details in the background during these scenes in order to maintain the frame rate.
 The full graphical details are restored once the ball has landed.
 A similar technique had already been used in MicroProse's 3D flight simulation games.

-MicroProse Golf was released in the United Kingdom in October or November 1991, for Amiga and Atari ST. It was the first golf game to use the circular bar swing method, which would become common in later golf games.
+MicroProse Golf was released in the United Kingdom in October or November 1991, for Amiga and Atari ST. It is claimed that the game was the first golf game to use the circular bar swing method, which would become common in later golf games.
+This quote seems to be referring to the circular/arced power meter centered on the player, as circular/arced power bars had been previously used in 1990's Links: The Challenge of Golf (DOS), in 1989 for golf games Next Open (TG-16), New 3D Golf Simulation: Harukanaru Augusta (PC-98), The Golf (MSX), and in 1986's Albatross (MSX).

 The MS-DOS version is an enhanced port of the earlier versions that includes 256 colors and more-realistic landscapes.
 Other changes included the digitization of trees, sprites, and sound effects.
 Improvements were also made to the swing meter and putting.
 In mid-June 1992, at the U.S. Open, MicroProse announced a partnership with David Leadbetter for the upcoming version.
 On June 29, 1992, MicroProse announced it would be delayed to allow for Leadbetter to be implemented into the game.
 It was released later in 1992.
 In the United States, it was published under the title David Leadbetter's Greens: The Instructional 3-D Golf Simulation.
 In the United Kingdom, it was released as David Leadbetter's Golf.